 I have found the best way to get your thoughts down is by simply writing whatever comes to mind about your topic.
 Writing this way does entail a considerable amount of revision, but it means your thoughts will be on paper for you to see.
 All your student has to do now is general revision: moving around sentences, reading the paragraphs out loud to see how they sound, checking for grammar, etc.

-Grab the free course materials that explain the research paper in more detail!
+The teacher’s guide for each history course explains the research paper in more detail!